-Sign/Symptom

-Symptom definition and when the child should stay home

-Abdominal

-Pain or

-Stomach Ache

-Definition: Pain experienced anywhere between the chest and groin; pain may be continuous or may come and go.

-- Pain is severe enough that the child cannot effectively participate in class - · Pain starts after an injury - Bloody or black stools - Diarrhea (see "Diarrhea" for return guidance) - Vomiting (see "vomiting" for return guidance) - Fever (see "Fever" for return guidance)

-Cough or Cold Symptoms

-Definition: May include runny/stuffy nose, sore throat, sneezing, congestion, body aches, and/or cough, typically lasting up to 7-10 days

-- Cough is severe enough that the child has difficuly participating in class - A cough suspected to be associated with asthma where coughing cannot be controlled by medications for which the school has physician's orders or the student requires monitoring - Fever (see "Fever" for return guidance) - Difficulty breathing or rapid rate of breathing (see "Difficult or noisy breathing" for return guidance)

-Difficulty or Noisy Breathing

-Definition: Wheezing (high-pitched sounds) that can be heard when a child breathes in or out, chest retrations (see below) OR extra effort is required to breath.

-- Wheezing that cannot be relieved with medications for which the school has physician's orders and the student has a health care plan and requires no additional monitoring - Skin or lips seem purple, blue, or grey - Fever - Rapid breathing or increased effort to breathe, such as chest retractions (space between ribs sinks with each breath), belly breathing (belly goes up and down with breathing) - Breathing problem that causes the child to have pursed lips, difficulty speaking, or difficulty eating

-Earache

-Definition: Pain (dull, sharp, or burning sensation) experienced inside the ear.

-- Behavior changes

-- Pain starts after an injury

-- Pain prevents participation in school activities

-- Fever (see "Fever" for return guidance)

-Diarrhea

-Definition: Stools that are more frequent (typically two more than normal) or less formed that ususal for that child.

-- Stool not contained in a diaper or the student cannot reach the toilet in a timely manner - Stool looks like it contains blood or mucus, or appears like sticky black tar - Yellow skin/eyes (jaundice) - Diarrhea that occurs during an outbreak, and exclusion is recommended by the local health department

-\Note: If the child has been diagnosed with a specific infection (such as Shigella, Salmonella/typhoid, Shiga toxin-producing E. Coli, norovirus, etc.), follow the advice of the local health department, or the guidance of the child's health care professional.
+Sign/Symptom Symptom definition and when the child should stay home Abdominal Pain or Stomach Ache Definition: Pain experienced anywhere between the chest and groin; pain may be continuous or may come and go.
+May attend school unless the student has one of the following: Pain is severe enough that the child can not effectively participate in class Pain starts after an injury Bloody or black stools Diarrhea (see "Diarrhea" for return guidance) Vomiting (see "Vomiting" for return guidance) Fever (see "Fever" for return guidance) Cough or Cold Symptoms Definition: May include runny/stuffy nose, sore throat, sneezing, congestion, body aches, and/or cough, typically lasting up to 7-10 days May attend school unless the student has one of the following: Cough is severe enough that the child has difficuly participating in class A cough suspected to be associated with asthma where coughing cannot be controlled by medications for which the school has physician's orders or the student requires monitoring Fever (see "Fever" for return guidance) Difficulty breathing or rapid rate of breathing (see "Difficult or noisy breathing" for return guidance) Difficulty or Noisy Breathing Definition: Wheezing (high-pitched sounds) that can be heard when a child breathes in or out, chest retrations (see below) OR extra effort is required to breath.
+May attend school unless the student has one of the following: Wheezing that cannot be relieved with medications for which the school has physician's orders and the student has a health care plan and requires no additional monitoring Skin or lips seem purple, blue, or grey Fever Rapid breathing or increased effort to breathe, such as chest retractions (space between ribs sinks with each breath), belly breathing (belly goes up and down with breathing) Breathing problem that causes the child to have pursed lips, difficulty speaking, or difficulty eating Earache Definition: Pain (dull, sharp, or burning sensation) experienced inside the ear.
+May attend school unless the student has one of the following: Behavior changes Pain starts after an injury Pain prevents participation in school activities Fever (see "Fever" for return guidance) Diarrhea Definition: Stools that are more frequent (typically two more than normal) or less formed that ususal for that child.
+May attend school unless the student has one of the following: Stool not contained in a diaper or the student can not reach the toilet in a timely manner Stool looks like it contains blood or mucus, or appears like sticky black tar Yellow skin/eyes (jaundice) Diarrhea that occurs during an outbreak, and exclusion is recommended by the local health department Note: If the child has been diagnosed with a specific infection (such as Shigella, Salmonella/typhoid, Shiga toxin-producing E. Coli, norovirus, etc.) follow the dudie of the local health department or the guidance of the child's health care professional

+RCSD ROSEVILLE CITY SCHOOL DISTRICT